Speaking clock: United States

 The first automated time service in the United States began in Atlanta, Georgia in 1934 as a promotion for Tick Tock Ginger Ale.
 Company owner John Franklin modified Western Electric technology to create the machine that would become known as the Audichron.
 The Audichron Company became the chief supplier of talking clocks in the US, maintained by local businesses and, later, the regional Bell System companies.

 The service became typically known as the "Time of Day" service, with the term "speaking clock" never being used.
 Occasionally it would be called "Time and Temperature" or simply "Time".
 However, the service has been phased out in most states (Nevada and Connecticut still maintain service).
-AT&T discontinued its California service in September 2007, citing the widespread availability of sources such as mobile phones and computers.
-As of January 2024, calling (202) 762-1401 from anywhere in the US will give a correct time from EST or UTC time.
+AT&T discontinued its California service in September 2007, citing the widespread availability of sources such as mobile phones and computers..
+As of September 2026, calling (202) 762-1401 from anywhere in the US will give a correct time from EST or UTC time.

 For all area codes in Northern California, and on the West Coast generally, the reserved exchange was 767 which was often indicated by its phoneword, POPCORN; the service was discontinued in 2007.
 In other locations, different telephone exchanges are or were used for the speaking clock service.

 Many shortwave radio time signal services provide speaking clock services, such as WWV (voiced by John Doyle) and WWVH (voiced by Jane Barbe), operated by the National Institute of Standards and Technology from the United States of America.
 To avoid disruption with devices that rely on the accurate timings and placement of the service tones from the radio, the voice recording is "notched" clear of some of the tones.

 The website Telephone World has recordings of past and present "Time of Day" services that also include temperature and weather announcements.

+In popular culture

+The United Kingdom speaking clock appears at the end of the track "Pulstar" on the 1976 album Albedo 0.39 by electronic musician Vangelis.
+A synchronized collection of speaking clocks makes up the track "Time Zones" on Orchestral Manoeuvres in the Dark's 1983 album Dazzle Ships.